 FUNGINSECT

-Mushroom cultivation on pests
+mushroom cultivation on pests

-– Resilience Part I
+project: | The Insect Project – Resilience Part I |

 The role of the bark beetle in the forest ecosystem is a broad and complex field.
 It is often assumed that the main cause of mass tree mortality is the insect itself.
 On closer inspection, however, the picture is somewhat different.
 There are various factors that put additional pressure on the forest and support the beetle in its reproduction.
 First and foremost is climate change, which is causing prolonged periods of heat.
 Due to the prolonged heat, there is a higher number of generation changes in the beetles and less heat-resistant plants dry out.
 Another point that has so far been underestimated is the influence of fungi on the well-being of trees.
 Many cultures live within the tree organism and extract nutrients from the trees, recognisable by the so-called blue rot that appears on the wood.
 In spruce, one of the most affected tree species, it has been found that a similar fungus forms a symbiosis with the spruce bark beetle, a species of bark beetle that specialises in this tree species.
 As a result, its spores are spread further into the forest.
 In the process, the fungus breaks down the resin necessary to protect the spruce.
 When the resin components are metabolised, volatile compounds are produced which the bark beetle can then detect.
 In this way, the fungus makes it easier for the bark beetle to access the bast area under the bark, where it lays its eggs.